ditiocloud/oci_cfg/README.md

 # OCI Config Writer

-This crate enables engineers to create an Oracle Cloud Infrastructure (OCI) config file in Rust.
+This small library enables engineers to create an Oracle Cloud Infrastructure (OCI) config file with Rust.
 It checks, whether a file already exists, before it writes the config into the sub-directory within the user's home directory.
 It also checks the permissions before adding content.

 More information about the config file itself can be found in the official documentation under: <https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm>